bg-icon

 English summary

 The Fund aims to ensure its investments align with the “do no significant harm” (DNSH) principle across environmental and social objectives.
 This assessment includes mandatory and additional Principal Adverse Impact (PAI) indicators outlined in the SFDR Delegated Regulation (EU 2022/1288).
 Environmental PAIs include air pollutant emissions, non-renewable energy use, and carbon reduction initiatives.
-Social PAIs focus on accident prevention, supplier codes of conduct, and CEO pay ratios.
+Social PAIs include accident prevention, supplier codes of conduct, and CEO pay ratios.
 Investments that harm local communities, cause job displacement, or strain resources are excluded.
 Each borrower’s compliance with the DNSH principle is continuously monitored throughout the loan term, supported by specific thresholds and methodologies.

 Borrowers must adhere to international standards such as the OECD Guidelines for Multinational Enterprises, UN Guiding Principles on Business and Human Rights, and the UN Global Compact.
 This compliance is confirmed through an annual ESG certificate, requiring borrowers to maintain ethical business practices and report incidents.
 Failure to meet ESG criteria may result in loan default or recovery measures.